sequelize/sequelize/docs/docs/usage.md

 ## Executing raw SQL queries

-As there are often use cases in which it is just easier to execute raw &sol; already prepared SQL queries&comma; you can utilize the function`sequelize.query`&period;
+As there are often use cases in which it is just easier to execute raw &sol; already prepared SQL queries, you can utilize the function `sequelize.query`.

-Here is how it works&colon;
+Here is how it works:

 ```js
 // Arguments for raw queries